andyblight/heating-controller/server/web-ui/readme.md

 To start the environment: `. venv/bin/activate`

-On first time use, run
+To set up the virtual environment for first time use, run

 ```bash
 cd server/web-ui/scripts
 ./install_requirements.bash
 ```

-to set up the virtual environment.

 To exit the venv session: `deactivate`

+Note: after adding a new package to the VEnv, deactivate and activate to pick up the change.

 ### Saving the venv in git